CFMS/cfms-rtd/docs/software.rst

 Fluent
 ------
 Fluent is installed on the cluster.
-Your organisation will have to provide licenses for this software to be used however.
+Your organisation will have to provide licenses for this software to be used.

 OpenFOAM
 --------
 Different versions of OpenFOAM are installed on the system.
+Please see /gpfs/apps/OpenFOAM/README for the enviornment that is required to load a particular version.